Berengar II of Sulzbach: Family

 His son, Count Gebhard III of Sulzbach, married Matilda, daughter of Henry IX, Duke of Bavaria.

 His daughter Gertrude was the wife of King Conrad III of Germany.

-And Luitgarde was the wife of Godfrey II, Count of Louvain and Duke of Lower Lorraine.
+Luitgarde was the wife of Godfrey II, Count of Louvain and Duke of Lower Lorraine.

-In 1143 his daughter Bertha, later known as Irene, married the Emperor Manuel I Komnenos of Byzantium (c.
+In 1143 his daughter Bertha, later known as Irene, married the Emperor Manuel I Komnenos of the Byzantine Empire (c.
 1120–1180).

 Advisor to Henry V

 On 5 February 1104 Count Sigehard of Burghausen was murdered, and Henry IV, Holy Roman Emperor, was blamed for the crime.

-Berengar was one of the Bavarian Nordgau princes who held the emperor responsible for the murder.
+Berengar was one of the Bavarian Nordgau princes who accused the King of the murder.

 They encouraged Henry V to rebel against his father.
-The noble reform party thought that the Henry IV was leading the people to destruction and only the true church, the church of the Gregorian and Monastic Reform, could point the way to salvation.
+The noble reform party thought that the Henry IV was leading the people to destruction and only the church of the Gregorian and Monastic Reform could point the way to salvation.

 On 12 December 1104 King Henry V with a small retinue left his father's camp in Fritzlar and took refuge in Bavaria, the start of the rebellion.

 During the struggle from 1104 to 1106 Berengar was often with Henry V and one of his key advisers in affairs of the kingdom.

 In 1106 Henry IV took refuge from his son in Regensburg, calling for assistance from the Czech Duke Bořivoj.
 The Czech army came up, but when they saw that Henry V was supported by Margrave Diepold III and Count Berengar they retreated.

 The emperor continued his flight, and died at Liège on 8 August 1106.

 Between 1108 and 1111 Berengar took part in the campaigns in Hungary and Poland and on Henry's expedition to Rome.

 From January 1116 to autumn 1119 there is no sign of his presence at the royal court of Henry V.

 It is believed that during this time Count Berengar dedicated his absence from the royal court to increasing his monasteries.

 Henry V died on 23 May 1125.
 Berengar was present at the emperor's funeral, and was one of the signatories to a letter inviting the leading men of the kingdom to attend a diet on 25 August 1125 to elect a successor.
 The first signatory was Adalbert I, Archbishop of Mainz, the archchancellor of Germany.
 The other secular signatories were Henry IX, Duke of Bavaria, Frederick II, Duke of Swabia and Godfrey, Count Palatine.

 Berengar died on 3 December 1125 and was succeeded by his son Gebhard III.

 Religious foundations

-As one of the leaders of the ecclesiastical reform circle in Upper Bavaria, Swabia and Saxony Berengar was one of the founders of the Abbeys of Berchtesgaden, Kastl, and Baumberg.
+As one of the leaders of the ecclesiastical reform circle in Upper Bavaria, Swabia and Saxony, Berengar was one of the founders of the Abbeys of Berchtesgaden, Kastl, and Baumberg.